 A content management system (CMS) allows you and your team to organise and edit website content through a simple, non-technical interface.
 A CMS should get out of your way.
 It shouldn't frustrate you or stop working just when you need it.

 A good CMS shouldn't limit your website's content formats and features.
 It should handle more than simple text and images.
 It should support multiple authors, with their own accounts and edit permissions.
 It should let you write drafts to publish in the future.

 By this measure, Craft CMS is a good CMS.

 A great CMS should let you roll back to an older version of your content.
 It should handle content in multiple languages.
 It should manage files locally and in the cloud.
 It should include categories and tags.
 It should support defining relationships between content.
 It should let you preview content directly on your website before it's published.

 Taking this into account, Craft CMS is a great CMS.

 A spectacular CMS should do all of this, and more, out of the box.
 It should allow more complex systems to be built upon it.
 It should be highly developer-friendly, and be based on stable, established technologies, reducing risk, cost, and complexity.

 Craft CMS is a spectacular content management system.
 We love it, and our clients love it.

-There are often trade-offs between a website's structure and a CMS's capabilities, but Craft is flexible enough to keep even the most complicated layout intuitively editable by anyone.
+There are often trade-offs between a website's structure and a CMS's capabilities, but Craft CMS is flexible enough to keep even the most complicated layout intuitively editable by anyone.

 With its powerful plugin architecture, the included feature set can be pushed even further and customised to your exact needs.
 Import content from Twitter and Instagram, organise events in a calendar, drop pins on a map, or, through Craft Commerce, manage an online store.